manticoresoftware/docker/README.md

 ### Logging

-By default, the daemon is set to send it's logging to `/dev/stdout`, which can be viewed from the host with:
+By default, the search daemon logs to `/dev/stdout` and the log can be read on the host with:

 ```bash
 docker logs manticore
 ```

-The query log can be diverted to Docker log by passing variable `QUERY_LOG_TO_STDOUT=true`.
+If you want to get log of your queries the same way you can do it by passing variable `QUERY_LOG_TO_STDOUT=true`.

 ### Multi-node cluster with replication